suhana-shirol/suhana-shirol/README.md

 - 👋 Hi, I’m @suhana-shirol
-- 🌱 I’m currently a second year industrial engineering major.
+- 🌱 I’m currently a fourth year industrial engineering major at GT.
+- ✨ Current interests: quantum algs, quadratic programs

 <!---
 suhana-shirol/suhana-shirol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.